whamcloud/Online-Help/docs/Install_Guide/Pkg_Guide.md

 ## Server Profiles

 A server profile is metadata describing the packaging and deployment options for a class of storage servers.
-Where bundles contain collections of packages, server profiles contain the instruction for the packages to be deployed to a particular class of servers.
+Where repos contain collections of packages, server profiles contain the instruction for the packages to be deployed to a particular class of servers.

 ## Creating a Server Profile